semchev/generator-kotlin-simple/README.md

 ## Usage
 `yo kotlin-simple`

+This will default to the JVM target.

 The prompts are unassuming (there are many), so you only end up with what you need, but with reasonable defaults aimed to avoid common pitfalls if you spam the return key.

+### JS Target
+`yo kotlin-simple:js`

+This will begin generating a Kotlin2JS project.

 ## Features
 - Generate a gradle-based JVM-targeting kotlin application.